Geometric Representations of Random Hypergraphs: Background and preliminaries

 In contrast to \ER\ models, where the inclusion of graph edges are independent events, the RGG models exhibit edge dependence that depends on the metric structure of $\rr^\Dim$ and the class $\cA$ of convex sets used to construct the nerves.

 There is an extensive literature describing asymptotic distributions for a variety of graph features such as: subgraph counts, vertex degree, order of the largest clique, and maximum vertex degree \cite[for an encyclopedic account of results for the important case of $1$-skeletons of \Cech\ complexes, see][]{Penr:2003}.
 Several results for the Delaunay triangulation, some of which generalize to the Alpha complex, are reported in \citep {Penr:Yuki:2001}.
+Regarding the support on the distribution of hypergraphs induced by the complexes, generally, this is an area of open research (personal communication with H. Edelsbrunner).
+Recent work by \cite{Kalh:2014} surveys some of this literature, focusing on random simplicial complexes.
+The monograph by \cite{Penr:2003} discusses the relationship between $\cQ$ and subgraph counts, the degree distribution, and the percolation threshold, in Chapters 3, 4 and 10, respectively

 \citet [Chap.~3]{Penr:2003} gives conditions which guarantee the asymptotic normality of the joint distribution of the numbers $Q_j$ of $j$-simplices (edges, triads, \etc.), for \IID\ samples $\bV=(V_1,\ldots,V_\Num)$ from some marginal distribution $\cQ_M$ on $\rr^\Dim$, as the number $\Num=|\bV|$ of vertices grows and the radius $r_\Num$ shrinks.